survivejs/react-book/manuscript/07_implementing_dnd.md

 }))
 leanpub-end-insert
 export default class Note extends React.Component {
+leanpub-start-delete
   render() {
-leanpub-start-delete
     const {connectDragSource, id, onMove, ...props} = this.props;
-leanpub-end-delete
-leanpub-start-insert
-    const {connectDragSource, connectDropTarget,
-      id, onMove, ...props} = this.props;
-leanpub-end-insert

-leanpub-start-delete
     return connectDragSource(
       <li {...props}>{props.children}</li>
     );
+  }
 leanpub-end-delete
 leanpub-start-insert
+  render() {
+    const {connectDragSource, connectDropTarget,
+      id, onMove, ...props} = this.props;

     return connectDragSource(connectDropTarget(
       <li {...props}>{props.children}</li>
     ));
+  }
 leanpub-end-insert
 }
-}
 ```

-Besides the initial debug log, we should see way more logs as we drag a `Note` around.
+Refresh the browser and begin to drag a note.
+You should see way a lot of log messages.

 Note that both decorators give us access to the `Note` props.
 In this case, we are using `monitor.getItem()` to access them at `noteTarget`.
+This is the key to making this to work properly.

 ## Developing `onMove` API for `Notes`

 Now, that we can move notes around, we still need to define logic.
 The following steps are needed:

-* Capture `Note` id on `beginDrag`.
+1. Capture `Note` id on `beginDrag`.
-* Capture target `Note` id on `hover`.
+2. Capture target `Note` id on `hover`.
-* Trigger `onMove` callback on `hover` so that we can deal with the logic at a higher level.
+3. Trigger `onMove` callback on `hover` so that we can deal with the logic at a higher level.

 You can see how this translates to code below: